 Welcome to the GMAT reading comprehension lessons.
 In this intro lesson, we're gonna start off with a passage that is not a GMAT passage.
 The reason is, it's important to understand what a GMAT passage is, how it is structured, how the information is laid out so that you can not simply try to digest everything in the passage but remember the information that is most important.
-Show Transcript
+Read full transcript

 But first, something that is not a GMAT passage.
 Let's take a look here.
 If you read, we learn about women working while men are gone in World War II, and about those women returning from those jobs, returning to the home once the men come back from the war.
 And then, what happens?

 Well, there's a dramatic surge in population.
 This is known as the Baby Boomers.
 The end.
 Nice little story.
 But, it's not a GMAT passage.
 It's not that the topic wouldn't show up on the GMAT, it's the organization of the information.

 See, this is very factual.
 It just wants to inform you about a phenomenon, women working while men were away in World War II and what happened after men returned.
 Nobody is taking a position on an issue or a debate, simply because there is no debate.
 That, of course, is not to say that a GMAT passage won't have a quick intro to whatever topic it's discussing.